rhiot/gitbook/contributing/index.md

 If you have a question or an issue, feel free to [create an issue](https://github.com/rhiot/rhiot/issues/new)

 You can [list issues here](https://github.com/rhiot/rhiot/issues) already created.
-We accept all contributions via a [pull request](https://help.github.com/articles/using-pull-requests/) to our [Github repository](https://github.com/rhiot/rhiot).
+We accept all contributions via a [pull request](https://help.github.com/articles/using-pull-requests/) to our [repository](https://github.com/rhiot/rhiot).

 ## Documentation